 Surgical trauma can occur during sinus surgery.
 These injuries occur along the bone separating the sinuses from the brain and through the lining of the brain.
 Skull base injuries vary from simple cracks in the bone to large holes with potential injury to the brain.

 Tumor-related CSF Rhinorrhea

 It is uncommon for the growth of non-cancerous sinus tumors to result in CSF leaks.
 However, aggressive benign tumors (such as inverted papilloma) and cancers can either erode or invade the bone of the skull base.
 The breakdown of the bone results in breakdown of these barriers.
 Frequently the removal of these tumors results in a cerebrospinal fluid leak leak that is repaired at the time of the surgery.

 Spontaneous CSF Rhinorrhea

-Spontaneous CSF leaks occur in patients without any of the previous causes discussed.
+Spontaneous cerebrospinal fluid rhinorrhea leaks occur in patients without any of the previous causes discussed.
 Spontaneous CSF leaks are probably due to elevated intracranial pressure (ICP).
 Intracranial pressure is a different pressure from blood pressure.
 The causes of elevated ICP can be multiple.
 Once elevated ICP develops, the pressure placed on the skull base results in thinning of the bone.
 Ultimately, the bone is weakened until a hole is formed and a leak begins.
 The brain lining or a part of the brain may poke through the weakened part of the bone (known as a meningocele or encephalocele).